-Who doesn’t love monograms?
-Monogrammed goodies make the perfect gift for everyone at every occasion.
+Who doesn’t love a monogram gift?
+Monogrammed accessories make the perfect gift for everyone at every occasion.
 Birthdays.
 Christmas.
 Weddings.
 Especially weddings.
 But wait, how are we supposed to monogram items for the happy couple?
 What if she keeps her maiden name?
 What if they hyphenate their names?
 What if their name is “von” something or “O’” something?
+Our Monogram How-To Guide teaches you how to monogram anything with any name in any situation.

-That’s the only problem with monograms: understanding the proper etiquette for monogramming gifts.
-But no worries, we’re going to clearly explain monogram etiquette so you are sure to give not only the perfect gift, but the perfectly monogrammed gift.
+There's only one small problem with monograms: understanding the proper etiquette for arranging the intiials for any perosn.
+No need to fret, we’re going to clearly explain monogram etiquette so you are sure to give not only the perfect gift, but a perfectly monogrammed gift.

 The word monogram means “one letter,” because, strictly speaking, monograms are created by overlapping several letters to create a single symbol.
 Few of us speak that strictly, though, so we use “monogram” to refer to any symbol created by putting initials together—they don’t have to overlap.